Mevrael/bunny/README.md

 Designed in mind for best compatability with Laravel 5 and Bootstrap 4, however can be used anywhere.

-Syntax if very simple and some API is identical with Laravel API.
+Syntax is very simple and some API is identical with Laravel API.

 Rollup.js with babel and npm plugins is recommended for transpiling and bundling.